Li-Lab-SJTU/DeepNetBim/README.md

 ### 2. Implementation

 It is noted that the following commands should be implemented under */src/ path.
-You can implement the code as follows:
+You can implement the code as following:
    ```sh
     python predict.py [inputfile]
    ```